 - Margaret and the Moon: New Kids’ Book Profiles Pioneering Apollo Programmer

 - Don’t Let an Old Myth Prevent Your Child From Seeing the Solar Eclipse

 - Meet the Time Lords: The Many Faces of Doctor Who

-What does it take to get a Rottweiler onto one of Jupiter’s moons?
+What does it take to land a Rottweiler on one of Jupiter’s moons?
 Quite a lot, actually.

 Retired astronaut Clay Anderson was literally strong-armed into writing his children’s book about space exploration, from from A is for astronaut, “the bravest of souls,” to Z is for Zulu, “which represents time.”

 Young Amy Mainzer was one of the few children who looked forward to a trip to the dentist.
 In those pre-internet times, the waiting room was one of the few places she could read about NASA’s Voyager missions.